 Day 3 is a 20nm sail from Brac to Split.
 Like the day before we are fortunate to experience great winds, blowing between 20 and 25 knots.
 The reason we are in such a rush is that there are no winds predicted in the following 4 days and we are meeting Trace’s brother Jason, so we are eager to get there.
 There are few anchorages in Split but find a great spot off Luka Poljud which is a 10-minute walk to the old town, PERFECT!”

-Visit the Mediterranean and Croatia you must go to Dubrovnic it has lots of history to share some ancient coastal cities few stand out, as much as Dubrovnik.
-Known as “the Pearl of the Adriatic” Dubrovnic is considered by many to be one of the best-preserved medieval walled cities on Earth.
-Croatia in the Mediterranean offers ideal wether for those new to coastal sailing, with gentle winds and fair winds.
-You will spend many many pleasant hours on deck.
+Visit the Mediterranean and Croatia you must go to Dubrovnic it has lots of history to share, compared with some ancient coastal cities, only a few stand out as much as Dubrovnik.
+Known as “the Pearl of the Adriatic”.
+Dubrovnik, Croatia in the Mediterranean, is considered by many to be one of the best-preserved medieval walled cities on Earth.
+Croatia in the Mediterraneanoffers ideal weather for those new to coastal sailing, with gentle winds and fair sailing.
+You will spend many pleasant hours on the deck.

-Dubrovnik’s historic castle fortifications being surrounded by picturesque white stone buildings are a delight.
+Dubrovnik’s historic castle fortifications are surrounded by picturesque white stone buildings that are a delight.
 Terracotta roofs stand out against the rich azure blue of the Adriatic in the background.
 Mediterranean life has not changed in this place for thousands of years.
-A fascinating large town suffering damage during the wars is now restored to its former glory.
+This is a fascinating town suffering damage during the war.
+Dubrovnic is now restored to its former glory.

-The Croatian coast has a typically Mediterranean climate, hot, dry, sunny weather during summer, and mild – although it can sometimes be wet in the winter.
+The Croatian coast has a typically Mediterranean climate, hot, dry, sunny weather during summer, mild and wet in the winter.

-Winters are considerably cooler, although temperatures never really drop below 5°C/41°F. Anything colder than this is considered as freak weather, though technically not impossible.
-In the last decade, there has been snow in parts of Dalmatia, such as Zadar and Split, in the last decade.
+Winters are considerably cooler, although temperatures never really drop below 5°C/41°F. Anything colder than 5 deg C. is considered freak weather, though technically not impossible.
+There has been snow in Dalmatia, such as Zadar and Split, in the last decade.
 Dubrovnik Croatia Mediterranean weather is typical.

 Not just a comparison site

-It is true we are connected live to hundreds of competing Mediterranean Yacht Charter Holiday Companies.
+We are connected live to hundreds of competing Mediterranean Yacht Charter Holiday Companies.
 They are all looking to offer great service and a special deal.
 You can compare prices on our site easily and decide which company to book a holiday with.
-The principle of offering holidays on a comparison site is not unique but we believe that our site offers much more than price comparison.
-On each of our pages, you can find information about local history and on most pages, we have linked to either a bloggers video holiday or drone footage of the particular area.
+The principle of offering holidays on a comparison site is not unique, but we believe that our site offers much more than price comparison.
+On each of our pages, you can find information about local history.
+We have linked either a bloggers video holiday or drone footage of the particular area on most pages.

-With over twenty-five years of experience in the Marine industry our company director, Rob Woodward knows a lot about sailing.
-As an ex UK based Yacht-Master Instructor Rob says ” Selecting the correct location for your first family charter is very important.
-Our site is created so that families can research and get valuable local holiday information easily.
-It’s taken us more than two years to populate the site, this will be an ongoing job.
-If you have holiday experiences (Good and Bad) video, blogs please let us know.
+With over twenty-five years of experience in the Marine industry, our company director, Rob Woodward, knows a lot about sailing.
+As an ex UK based Yacht-Master Instructor, Rob says, ” Selecting the correct location for your first family charter is very important.
+Our site is created so that families can research and get valuable localholiday information easily.
+It’s taken us more than two years to populate the site, which will be an ongoing job.
+If you have holiday experiences (Good and Bad) video, blogs, please let us know.
 We will review each item submitted and post them on the site if we believe they will help our clients”.